 The main route to eligibility is to be on a means-tested benefit – ten years ago – an independent scientific investigation found that the minimum income needed for a healthy lifestyle was twice the amount such benefits pay now.

 Until a year ago, Steve Webb was one of the most effective Opposition politicians.
 He pointed out that the real scandal about Social Fund loans is the number of people who get turned down.
-What would he have made of this decision?Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+What would he have made of this decision?Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.